ufz/ogs/web/content/docs/userguide/post-processing/paraview-on-eve/index.md

 ## `envinf1`

 `envinf1` has a NVidia K20m.
-Simila instructions as for eve but port tunneling is not necessary:
+Similar instructions as for eve but port tunneling is not necessary:

 ```bash
 ssh 141.65.34.100